Last Updated: October 16, 2022

 - PHB: The damage is fine, but the real appeal is the pull effect.
 10 feet may not seem like much, but its enough to pull enemies off of ledges, to pull low-flying enemies into melee, to pull enemies into an area control effect like Create Bonfire or Wall of Fire, to pull enemies out of a grapple, or in a pinch you can pull an ally out of a dangerous location (albeit at the price of some friendly fire).

 - EEPC / XGtE: Damaging every creature within 5 feet of you is great if you’re in melee facing numerous enemies.
 Even with Extra Attack you will deal more damage with this against three or more foes than you could with a weapon.
-See my article on Melee Cantrips vs. Extra Attack for a breakdown of the math comparing melee cantrip spells to normal martial attacks.
+See our article on Melee Cantrips vs. Extra Attack for a breakdown of the math comparing melee cantrips to normal martial attacks.

 - EEPC / XGtE: A fantastic defensive option at any level, this will save your life when you encounter an unpredictable source of elemental damage like as a trap or a spell.
 The bonus damage on your next attack is largely useless, but it still feels cool when you use it.